-With an overall size of 6.1 inches and 15.6 ounces, the Kimber Micro 9 is ideal for concealed carry.
-Due to a slim grip and mild recoil, novice and experienced shooters have no difficulties using the pistol.
+With an overall size of 6.1 inches and 15.6 ounces, the Kimber Micro 9 Rapide is ideal for concealed carry.
+Due to a slim grip, novice and experienced shooters have no difficulties using the pistol.

 The Kimber Micro 9 will set you back a few dollars, but it is built with a strong aluminum frame and stainless steel barrel, guaranteeing durability.